wmde/wikibase-release-pipeline/deploy/README.md

 ## What is in the box?

-This WBS Deployment Kit uses the following WBS Service Images, all of them packaged as Docker Images:
+WBS Deployment Kit consists of the following services:

 - **[Wikibase](https://hub.docker.com/r/wikibase/wikibase)** MediaWiki packaged with the Wikibase extension and other commonly used extensions.
 - **Job Runner** The MediaWiki [JobRunner](https://www.mediawiki.org/wiki/Manual:Job_queue#Cron) service which uses the same Wikibase container as above.